Onwaier/TP-FER/README.md

 Official implementation about TP-FER

 ## Train
-We train TTL with Torch 1.9.0 and torchvision 0.10.0
+We train TP-FER with Torch 1.9.0 and torchvision 0.10.0

 **Dataset**
 Download [RAF-DB](http://www.whdeng.cn/RAF/model1.html#dataset), and make sure that it has the same structure as bellow: